Approximations for STERGMs Based on Cross-Sectional Data: Results

 \subsubsection{Exactness of Infinitesimal Time EDAs}

-We now define an ``infinitesimal time step EDA tergm transition probability matrix'' $R$ for sufficiently large values of the parameter $\lambda$ (relating $\vec D$ and $\vec D_0$ in the manner described in Section \ref{sec:ddnotation}) as follows.
-If $i$ and $j$ are valid network states and $j$ equals $i$ plus one edge of type $k$, then
+We now define an ``infinitesimal time step EDA STERGM transition probability matrix'' $R$ for sufficiently large values of the parameter $\lambda$ (relating $\vec D$ and $\vec D_0$ in the manner described in Section \ref{sec:ddnotation}) by declaring $R = I + \frac{A}{\lambda}$, where $I$ is the identity.
+For $\lambda$ sufficiently large, this $R$ is a well-defined transition probability matrix on the state space of valid networks.
+Note that the transition probability matrix $R$ defines a discrete-time process; motivation for the name ``infinitesimal'' and for the transition probabilities defining $R$ may be found in Section \ref{sec:discussinterpretations}.